 - use lifting straps that use your whole body to lift heavy objects

-- avoid twisting while holding onto a heavy object – this is a hard one to avoid when moving soil with a shovel
+- avoid twisting while holding onto a heavy object – this is a hard one to avoid when moving soil with a shovel, but try your best

 - lift less mass; this may involve partially emptying a planter or bag of soil, only shoveling up a partial load of heavy, wet soil, not watering a planter or pot just before having to move it

-- rather than having to carry something heavy halfway around your house, use a wheelbarrow, dolly or even just a heavy tarp
+- rather than having to carry something heavy, use a wheelbarrow, dolly or even just a heavy tarp to drag items around the garden

 Cuts and scrapes